rskupnik/rskupnik.github.io/_posts/2025-02-28-manage-your-secrets-with-sops-and-gpg.md

 ---

 That's it!
 It's a really simple but powerful tool.
-It has a lot of feature, including support for keys stored in cloud, keeping `.plaintext` files which you can then add to `.gitignore`, etc. I encourage you to have a look at their [github page](https://github.com/getsops/sops/tree/main) for all the things it can do.
+It has a lot of features, including support for keys stored in cloud, keeping `.plaintext` files which you can then add to `.gitignore`, etc. I encourage you to have a look at their [github page](https://github.com/getsops/sops/tree/main) for all the things it can do.